antor44/livestream_video/README.md

 cmake --build build -j --config Release
 ```
 - **Model / Run**: Same as CPU.

-### **Q: How much data is needed to fine-tune a model?**
-**A:** Fine-tuning a Whisper model might be more difficult and costly than expected; you must collect that specific information yourself.
-Some users report success with a relatively short amount of data, while others couldn't obtain significant improvements.
-It depends on the quality of the language already supported by Whisper and its similarities with other languages supported by Whisper.
-It also depends on the quality of the dataset for training.
-It's clear that having as much data as possible is better; perhaps thousands of hours of short sound chunks with their transcriptions.
-You might be able to fine-tune with large free datasets like Common Voice.
-You can find the latest version of the Common Voice dataset by checking the [Mozilla Foundation](https://commonvoice.mozilla.org) page or the [Hugging Face Hub](https://huggingface.co/mozilla-foundation).
-Keep in mind that OpenAI already utilized Common Voice datasets for the validation task during its training, so it's possible that some datasets or languages may not improve Whisper's models as expected.
-Nonetheless, some minority languages like Catalan, Esperanto and Basque have a significant number of hours in Common Voice, while one of the major languages like Spanish has a very poor dataset.
-If you want to fine-tune for a more specific use, then you might need a lot of effort or cost to collect enough data with the needed quality, although the dataset would be smaller for improving technical words, slang, or a specific accent of a local region for an already well-supported language.

-You can find an example of fine-tuning for one of the major languages, Hindi, a language not very well supported by WhisperAI but which, with sufficient fine-tuning training, now comes very close to the accuracy and efficiency of English.
-That is, it achieves much better transcriptions, even with the smallest models on very low-powered processors or on mobile devices.
-For more information, you can visit the Collabora website (the company behind the WhisperLive server): https://www.collabora.com/news-and-blog/news-and-events/breaking-language-barriers-20-moving-closer-production-ready-hindi-asr.html

 ### **Q: Why do I sometimes get errors or poor-quality translations with Gemini AI?**
 **A:** Online translation issues with the Gemini API can stem from several factors, ranging from API availability to the inherent behavior of AI models.
 Here are the most common causes: